pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>maxReplicas is the upper limit for the number of replicas to which the autoscaler can scale out.
+<p>maxReplicas is the upper limit for the number of replicas to which the autoscaler can scale out.</p>
-It cannot be less than minReplicas.</p>
 </td>
 </tr>
 </tbody>